-- b) Locate House Sites Locate the approximate sites of individual houses within the Potentially Developable Area and include the delineation of private yards and shared amenities, so as to reflect an integrated community, with emphasis on consistency with the Town's historical development patterns.
-The number of homes enjoying the amenities of the development should be maximized. - c) Align the Streets and Trails Align streets in order to access the house lots.
-Additionally, new streets and trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks, and trails on abutting public or private property. - d) Draw in Lot Lines
+- b) Locate Dwelling Unit Sites Locate the approximate sites of individual houses and/or attached dwelling units within the Potentially Developable Area(s) and include the delineation of private yards and shared amenities, so as to reflect an integrated community, with emphasis on consistency with the Town's historical development patterns.
+The number of homes enjoying the amenities of the development should be maximized. - c) Align the Streets and Trails Align streets in order to access the house lots or dwelling units.
+Additionally, new streets and trails should be laid out to create internal and external connections to existing and/or potential future streets, sidewalks, existing or proposed new open space parcels and trails on abutting public or private property. - d) Draw in Parcel Lines

 A narrative and accompanying illustrations documenting the findings and results of each of the four steps shall be provided.
-(This sentence added June 15, 2009)